 She is scaffolding their shared attention by having a moment together where they’re going to put this salt in the soup.
 For a child who’s at FEDC 3 (Intentionality and Two-Way Communication), she might hold up the salt and some paint and ask, “Paint or salt?
 Hmm…”

-Saying “What’s next?” to the child who isn’t yet at FEDC 4 (shared social problem-solving) is coming at the child at a developmental level that is higher than (s)he can handle.
+Saying “What’s next?” to the child who isn’t yet at FEDC 4 (shared problem-solving) is coming at the child at a developmental capacity that is higher than (s)he can handle.
 When (s)he can’t figure it out, (s)he might move on to another activity, or you might see ‘behaviour’.
 So in the moment, the key is to wait, watch, and wonder to figure out where the child is in this moment, and what do you have to do to accommodate the child where they are at (developmentally).

 Melanie Mendes at Oakwood Academy offered us some suggestions for activities with children with differing developmental capacities:

 Working on regulation and shared attention (FEDC 1) and engagement and relating (FEDC 2)